cioddi/fleximg.js/README.md

 		</IfModule>

-4. Open demo.php to see if it works.
-You should see an image with cows in three different sizes.
+4. Open demos/scale.php to see if it works.
+You should see a resizable image with cows.
 5. To insert into your existing projects change the src attribute key in your img tags to data-src and load the following scripts

 		<script src="/components/jquery/jquery.js"></script>